It's ok to not be ok. There is no shame in asking for help. Don't suffer in silence

 Shout.
 Text SHOUT to 85258 if you don’t want to talk.
 Shout offers a confidential 24/7 text service if you feel more confident texting, rather than talking.

 The Mix.
-For under 25’s, call The Mix 3pm–midnight every dAY.
+For under 25’s, call The Mix 3pm–midnight, every day.
 If you visit their website, you can fill in an online form to get help.

 Papyrus Hopeline UK.
-For under 35’s.
+For under 35s.
 If you are struggling with suicidal thoughts, or know someone under 35, who is feeling, or thinking the same, you can call Papyrus helpline on 0800 068 4141 (24 hours, 7 days a week).